organisciak/dissertation/document/5_design_objective.md

 The best work was contributed by workers in the training intervention (INSTRUCT) condition.
 Their contributions were significantly more accurate at the same cost and with no discernible change in time per task.
-However, supporting the interpreted finding in the previous chapter, alongside the improved performance workers spent much more time reading the instructions.
+However, supporting the interpreted finding in the previous chapter, accompanying the improved performance was more time spend reading instructions.
 In the previous chapter this measurement was confounded with the completion of the first task, here we confirm it.

 INSTRUCT is an easy condition to parameterize, only requiring a one-time cost from the requester to collect training examples and perhaps a slight development cost to implement instructions as a dismissable, up-front modal window.